ardhynugroho/nginx-nap/docs/source/install-k3s.rst

-Kubernetes Cluster Installation
+Installing Kubernetes Platform
 ====

-K3s will be used in this lab. to run Arcadia app micro-services.
-K3s come with *traefik* ingress controller.
+This lab uses k3s as kubernetes platform.
+It come with *traefik* as ingress controller.
-But it will be replaced with *NGINX Plus Ingress Controller* in the next step.
+In this guide, *traefik* will be replaced with *NGINX Plus Ingress Controller with App.
+Protect*.

 .. note::
-  This already installed in your lab deployment.
+  This already available in your lab deployment.

 Make sure you're login to *APP* node then change install target hostname to `app`::